chryz-hub/opensource-4-everyone/README.md

        <li> <a href ="https://opensource.guide/how-to-contribute/#a-checklist-before-you-contribute"> How to Contribute to Open Source</a></li>
        <li> <a href ="https://www.hackerearth.com/getstarted-opensource/"> How to get started with Open Source</a></li>
        <li> <a href ="https://yourfirstpr.github.io/"> Your First PR</a></li>
+       <li> <a href ="https://edidiongasikpo.com/the-technical-writers-guide-to-contributing-to-open-source-projects">The Technical Writers Guide to Contributing to Open Source Projects</a></li>
        <li> <a href ="https://www.dataschool.io/how-to-contribute-on-github/"> Step-by-step guide to contributing on GitHub</a></li>
        <li> <a href ="https://www.codemotion.com/magazine/dev-hub/backend-dev/contributing-to-open-source-projects/"> Contributing To Open-Source Projects</a></li>
        <li> <a href ="https://rubygarage.org/blog/how-contribute-to-open-source-projects"> How to Contribute to Open-Source Projects</a></li>